Level: Advanced (Level 3)Awarding Body: Edexcel

 Students get the opportunity to attend trips to companies such as Goldman Sachs and Barclays to find out what it is like to work in business, as well as attend careers talks with businesses such as Nestle.

-Finally, you will go on two weeks work placement during the first year of the course.
+Finally, you will go on two-week work placement at the end of the first year.
 Previous placements have ranged from Law firms to banks.
-You will be expected to complete a project dung the placement in order to successfully complete the unit.
+You will be expected to complete a research project in support of one of your units in the second year.